B\'ezoutians and the $\mathbb{A}^1$-degree: Introduction

 \subsection{Acknowledgements}

 We thank Tom Bachmann, Gard Helle, Kyle Ormsby, Paul Arne \O stv\ae r, and Kirsten Wickelgren for helpful comments.
 We thank Kirsten Wickelgren for suggesting that we make available a code implementation for computing local and global $\A^1$-degrees.
+Thank you to Herman Rohrbach for pointing out a typo.
 The first named author is supported by an NSF Graduate Research Fellowship (DGE-1845298).
 The second named author received support from Kirsten Wickelgren's NSF CAREER grant (DMS-1552730).
-The last named author acknowledges support from a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 832833).
+The last named author acknowledges support from a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 832833).